I have received a letter from SCO. What does it mean?

 What’s the worst thing that can happen?

 In some instances, students are separated from the university.
-These sanctions are suspension, dismissal, and expulsion.
-Examples of behaviors that may warrant separation are sexual misconduct, physical abuse, hazing, harassment, drug use and sales, repeat offenders, and weapons.
+These sanctions are suspension and expulsion.
+Examples of behaviors that may warrant separation include but are not limited to sexual misconduct, physical abuse, hazing, harassment, drug use and sales, repeat offenders, and weapons.
 The charge letter you received from SCO outlines what range of sanctions is possible for the charges you have pending.

 If I’ve had previous discipline, is this going to make it worse for me?